Help Center

 Does Sharelet take a cut of my deposit or rent?+

-No. Sharelet never quietly skims the deposit principal or the rent itself — the only charges are the fees above, and they're always shown up front at checkout.
+No. Sharelet never takes a hidden cut of the deposit principal or the rent itself.
+The only charges are the fees above, and they're always shown up front at checkout.

 Still have a question?